PyCoder913/PyCoder913/README.md

 ---

 ## About Me
-I am a deep learning researcher with experience on privacy-preserving data techniques, synthetic data generation, and membership inference attacks.
+I am currently pursuing a Ph.D. in Mathematics and Statistics, with previous experience in privacy-preserving data techniques, synthetic data generation, and membership inference attacks.
 I have strong technical expertise in machine learning, data science, GPU computing, and advanced mathematical analysis.

----

-## Research Interests
-- Statistical Machine Learning
-- Spatiotemporal Deep Learning
-- Privacy-preserving Data Techniques
-- Synthetic Data Generation
-- Membership Inference Attacks
-- Advanced Statistical & Mathematical Methods

 ---